Jacobh2/lisaspisslotter/README.md

 ## Backend
 - [ ] Other way of handling winning IDs?
+  - reach router
+- [ ] Rename state to store
-- [ ] Compress sounds to get better UX on phone/slower internet
+- [x] Compress sounds to get better UX on phone/slower internet
 - [x] Add cutout for "don't scratch this square" thing